What is a Heel Spur?

-The heel spur is one of the reasons for heel pain.
-It may occur on its own or may have a relation to another health condition.
-Here you can read about the signs and remedies associated with a heel spur.
+A heel spur is a buildup of calcium that deposits on the bottom of the heel bone.
+It may occur on its own or may be related to another health condition.
+Below are the causes, symptoms and remedies of heel spurs.

 - Heel bruising